What Should Be Included in the Company Overview Section: 8 Essential Elements for Trades & Service Businesses

 This is the heart of your business plan.
 Each part adds clarity, credibility, and structure to your business identity.

-Here are the eight essential elements every trades or service business should include:
+Here are the eight essential elements every trades or service business should include in a strong company overview section:

 1. Basic Company Information